Assessing PTSDSkip to the navigation

 - Other mental health problems, such as depression or anxiety disorders.

-- A head injury or conditions that affect the brain, such as seizures or brain tumors.
+- A head injury or conditions that affect the brain.

 - Substance abuse problems, such as alcohol or drug addiction.